 Only in recent years did I start looking at the bigger picture, and God took the opportunity to gradually make Himself known to me; sometimes with a quiet word, sometimes with a hammer (necessary due to my thick head).

-Still, I sat on the fence for several years, looking around at all the new scenery, before I made the decision to surrender my life to God and join the Seventh-day Adventist Church.
+Still, I sat on the fence for several years looking around at all the new scenery before I made the decision to surrender my life to God and join the Seventh-day Adventist Church (yikes!).

-What originally presented as an impossible leap of faith over a yawning chasm of ignorance and skepticism was by then only a small step over a few immaterial grey issues.
+What originally presented as an impossible leap of faith over a yawning chasm of ignorance, doubt and skepticism was by then only a small step over a few immaterial issues.